Updated: Nov 13, 2022

-This guide is created to help you through a learnable process that is timeless.
+This quick guide is created to help you learn a process of self-evaluation to improve processes and communications within your small business.

 Evaluate your needs.